 The project builds on research by Emma Stafford on the ancient Greek hero Herakles (also spelt Heracles and better known by his Roman name ‘Hercules’), notably the monograph Herakles (London 2012), the final chapter of which provides a brief overview of the hero’s extraordinarily persistent role in post-classical literature and art.

-Stage 2 of the Hercules Project has enjoyed the support of an AHRC Networking grant (Sept 2016-Dec 2018).
-This has facilitated the development of a series of publications on various aspects of the post-classical reception of Herakles-Hercules (each treating a particular period of the hero’s reception), via meetings between the editorial teams, commissioning of papers and a further conference, Celebrating Hercules in the Modern World, held at Leeds 7-9 June 2017.
-Details of the publications can be found here: all four volumes are due for publication in 2019-20.
+Stage 2 of the Hercules Project enjoyed the support of an AHRC Networking grant (Sept 2016-Dec 2018).
+This facilitated the development of a series of publications on various aspects of the post-classical reception of Herakles-Hercules (each treating a particular period of the hero’s reception), via meetings between the editorial teams, commissioning of papers and a further conference, Celebrating Hercules in the Modern World, held at Leeds 7-9 June 2017.
+Details of the publications can be found here: three of the volumes were published in 2020; a fourth is to follow in 2021.

 Hercules in the 2010s